Avner Ben-Gal

-Avner Ben-Gal (born 1966) is an international painter and artist, working mainly from Tel Aviv, Israel.
+Avner Ben-Gal (Hebrew: אבנר בן-גל; August 26, 1966 – May 9, 2024) was an Israeli international painter and artist, working mainly from Tel Aviv, Israel.
 His works depict various intense, often neglected locations such as agricultural fields, prisons and smoky interiors, whereby theatrical scenes play out.
 The scenes present ghostly, rough hewn and often low life figures that are bare and hardened.
 The parallel between Ben-Gal's raw way of painting and his tough, ambiguous subject matter allows a unique intensity within his paintings.